sophiekoonin/localghost/src/blog/posts/2026-06-21-new-old-theme.md

 You can select the time of day using the picker in the top right, after the theme switcher.
 Note that your selection won't be persisted between pages (unlike theme choice) as I wanted to make sure it didn't get stuck if you come back at a later date.

 I was going to just turn the layout into a pastel lo-fi-aesthetic thing, but then I realised that a) I needed *some* kind of dark mode and b) I'd miss the stars!
 So I thought... why not both?
-And why stop at just night and day? ([Alistair Shepherd](https://alistairshepherd.uk/) did something similar with his beautiful Firewatch-inspired website.)
+And why stop at just night and day?
+(Hat tip to [Alistair Shepherd](https://alistairshepherd.uk/) who did something similar with his beautiful Firewatch-inspired website.)

-Then I remembered that the Temporal API was available experimentally in Chrome and Firefox, and I'd wanted an excuse to try it out.
+Then I remembered that the Temporal API was available experimentally in Chrome and Firefox, and I'd been looking for an excuse to try it out.

 ## Introducing Temporal
 For the uninitiated, Temporal is a solution to the objectively terrible Date API in JavaScript.
 Date was based on Java's Date library, which was also objectively terrible and has long been deprecated.